xfq/mongolian-gb/README.md

 # GB/T 26233-2010

-This repository contains the unofficial translation for GB/T 26233-2010, *Information Technology—Basic Requirements for Mongolian General Editing Software*.
+This repository contains the unofficial translation for GB/T 26233-2010, *Information technology—Basic Requirement for the Mongolian universal editor software*.